Anthem Blue Cross Blue Shield has the best health insurance in KY. Silver plans from Anthem start at $436 per month before discounts.

 Kentucky health insurance costs an average of $134 per month if you get discounts based on your income.

 If you make between $15,060 and $60,240 per year as a single person, you can get a discount on your monthly health insurance rate.
-This type of discount is called a rate subsidy, and more than two-thirds of people who get health insurance on the Kentucky health insurance exchange, kynect, qualify.
+This type of discount is called a rate subsidy, and more than 8 in 10 of people who get health insurance on the Kentucky health insurance exchange, kynect, qualify.

 You can use rate subsidies to get cheaper health insurance from any company.
-The discounts can be applied to Bronze, Expanded Bronze, Silver and Gold plans in Kentucky.
+The discounts can be applied to Bronze, Silver and Gold plans in Kentucky.
+You can't use subsidies on Catastrophic plans.
+And if you qualify for Medicaid, you can't get subsidies at all.

-More than 8 in 10 people who shop for health insurance on kynect get either rate subsidies or another type of discount, called a cost-sharing reduction, that lets you pay less when you go to a doctor.
+If you get rate subsidies, you might also get another type of discount, called a cost-sharing reduction, that lets you pay less when you go to a doctor.
+To get cost-sharing reductions, you have to buy a Silver plan.

 Cheap Kentucky health insurance plans by city

 If you live in the counties near Lexington, Anthem Blue Cross Blue Shield may have cheaper rates.
-Anthem also sells the cheapest plan in Boone County, near Cincinnati, OH and in several other counties.
+Anthem also sells the cheapest plan in several other counties.

 Cheapest health insurance by KY county